 WHERE IS MOUNT WILHELM

 Mount Wilhelm is part of the Bismarck Range and the peak is the exact point where three different provinces meet.
-These provinces are Chimbu, Jiwaka and Madang.
+These provinces are Chimbu, Jiwaka, and Madang.
 One of the most common routes to reach Mount Wilhelm is to fly into Mount Hagen Airport and then drive up to the starting point or Bettys Lodge (more on the accommodation later) and begin the trek from there.
-The drive from Mount Hagen to Betty’s Lodge is 4-hours and has a 22-kilometer section on one of the bumpiest roads in the world, suitable only for Landcruiser and a very experienced driver.
+The drive from Mount Hagen to Betty’s Lodge is 4 hours and has a 22-kilometer section on one of the bumpiest roads in the world, suitable only for Landcruiser and very experienced drivers.

 MOUNT WILHELM FACTS

 - Mount Wilhelm is the tallest mountain in Oceania with a peak of 4,509m, which is 14,793ft.

 - Mount Wilhelm is often claimed as being the highest mountain in Oceania (including Australia and New Zealand, due to the fact that Indonesia is included in Asia.
 This means that sometimes it can be counted as on a Seven Summits list although the two most common lists do not include Mount Wilhelm.
 To find out about the seven summits lists and how they are decided you can check out this seven summits’ information.

 - Snow can be present above 4000m throughout the hike